(FAM-APPEALS)

 2.16 The Notice of Appeal must be served within 14 days after it is filed.

-2.17 If the appeal or application for leave to appeal is from an order of a court other than the FCFCOA or the Family Court of Western Australia, the appellant must also give a copy of the Notice of Appeal to:
+2.17 If the appeal or application for leave to appeal is from an order of a court other than the FCFCOA (Division 1), the FCFCOA (Division 2), the Family Court of Western Australia or the Magistrate's Court of Western Australia, the appellant must also give a copy of the Notice of Appeal to:

 - the Registrar of that court; and